A Generalization of Linear Positive Systems with Applications to Nonlinear Systems: Invariant Sets and the Poincar\'{e}-Bendixson Property: Preliminaries

 Consider a matrix~$A\in\R^{n\times m}$, and pick~$k\in [ 1,\min(n,m)]$.
 The matrix is said to be \emph{sign-regular of order~$k$} (denoted~$SR_k$) if all its minors of order~$k$ are nonnegative or all are nonpositive.
 It is called \emph{strictly sign-regular of order~$k$} (denoted~$SSR_k$) if it is sign-regular of order~$k$, and all the minors of order~$k$ are non-zero.
 In other words, all minors of order~$k$ are non-zero and have the same sign.
 For example, if all the entries of~$A$ are nonnegative [positive] then it is~$SR_1$ [$SSR_1$].
 The matrix is called \emph{sign-regular}~($SR$) if it is~$SR_k$ for all~$k$, and \emph{strictly sign-regular}~($SSR$) if it is~$SSR_k$ for all~$k$.
 For example, the matrix~$ $ is~$SSR_1$ because all its~$1\times 1$ minors are positive, $SSR_2$ because its single~$2\times 2$ minor is negative, and thus it is~$SSR$.

 $SR$ and $SSR$ matrices are important in various fields.
 The most prominent examples are totally nonnegative~(TN) [totally positive~(TP)] matrices, that is, matrices with all minors nonnegative [positive].
-Such matrices have beautiful properties and have found applications in statistics, computer graphics, approximation theory, and more~\cite{total_book,pinkus,gk_book,fallat2017total}.
+Such matrices have beautiful properties and have found applications in statistics, computer graphics, approximation theory, and more~\citep{total_book,pinkus,gk_book,fallat2017total}.

-A very important property of~TN and~TP matrices is that multiplying a vector by such a matrix can only decrease the number of sign variations.
-This is known as the a \emph{variation diminishing property}~(VDP).
+A very important property of~TN and~TP matrices is that multiplying a vector by such a matrix can only decrease the number of sign variations (see, e.g.,~\cite[Chapter 1]{total_book}).
+This is known as the \emph{variation diminishing property}~(VDP).
 Specifically, if~$A\in\R^{ n\times m} $ is~TN then

 and if~$A$ is~TP then